-Vortex are a relatively new name in optics, (from around 2002), but they have fast built a reputation for rugged, well thought out products, and great after-sales service.
+Vortex are a relatively new name in optics, (from around 2002), but they have fast built a reputation for rugged, well thought out products, and great aftersales service.
 It’s an American brand, and they certainly seem to have a dynamic approach, but as is usual these days, many of their products are made around the globe to keep costs competitive.
-There are various models and build grades, with the Razor being the top of the tree in terms of price, quality and features.
-But their Crossfire II, Viper, Strike Eagle and Diamondback series are cheaper but still offer good glass

-On test is the Diamondback HP 2-8X32, which offers a neat specification, and whilst the ultra compact dimensions make it suitable for a variety of situations, I reckon it comes in about ideal for my favoured discipline of Hunter Field Target (HFT).
+This particular Diamondback model offers a neat specification, and whilst the ultra-compact dimensions make it suitable for a variety of situations, I reckon it comes in about ideal for my favoured discipline of Hunter Field Target.

-Let’s not forget that HFT differs from FT in that the competitor is not allowed to touch the scope’s settings once shooting has commenced; so parallax adjustment is effectively prevented, and super high magnification is rendered unusable, due to the way the competitor needs to be able to view targets from eight through to 45yards with acceptable clarity.
+Let’s not forget, HFT differs from FT in that the competitor is not allowed to touch the scope’s settings once shooting has commenced; so parallax adjustment is effectively prevented, and super high magnification is rendered unusable, due to the way the competitor needs to be able to view targets from eightyards through to 45-yards with acceptable clarity.

-Any HFT scope needs ideally a low sight line and relatively modest magnification, therefore the Vortex Diamondback, under the spotlight here, is just about ideal, with a modest sized 32mm objective, and its 2-8x mag option.
+Any HFT scope needs ideally a low sight line and relatively modest magnification therefore, so the Vortex Diamondback under the spotlight here, is just about ideal, with a modest sized 32mm objective, and its 2-8x mag option.
 The side parallax adjustment is also kept nice and low profile, with no tactical chunky turrets to be seen.
-Parallax adjustment starts from a minimum of 20 yards focus, so it allows the competitor to fine tune clarity as desired, at a specific distance of their choosing.
-Distances on this model are marked in 10 yard intervals on the dial, from 20 through to 100, then in 100 yard intervals from 100 through to 500, then ∞.
+Parallax adjustment starts from a minimum of 20-yards focus, so it allows the competitor to fine-tune clarity as desired, at a specific distance of their choosing.
+Parallax distances on this Vortex are marked in 10- yard intervals on the dial, from 20-yards through to 100-yards, then in 100-yard intervals from 100 through to 500, then infinity.